TanakitInt/CosplayFanService/README.md

 For first time install :
 1. VERIFY python version!
 (Must be ver.
 3 only)
-2. INSTALL "Pillow" module first (The code was embedded in "Fan Service.cmd") at wait patiently.
+2. INSTALL "Pillow" module first (The code was embedded in "Fan Service.cmd") and wait patiently.

 >pip install Pillow
 >py -3 writeOn.py